jaythad13/Mathematikezettelkasten/Complex Analysis --- math-135/notes/Jensen's formula.md

 B_{a}(z) = \frac{z - a}{1 - \overline{a}z}
 $$

-We proved the following important properties of Blaschke factors in an early [[Complex Analysis --- math-135/attachments/homework/hw 1/hw 1.pdf#page=4|homework]].
+We proved the following important properties of Blaschke factors in an early [[Complex analysis --- math-135/attachments/homework/hw 1/hw 1.pdf#page=4|homework]].

 ##### _proposition:_ properties of Blaschke factors